cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES - CDE-TBS V1-EN.md

 # Context

-CS Group responsabilities for Space Dashboard – Space Command are as follows:
+CS Group responsabilities for Spatial dashboard - Space command are as follows:
 * Development

 ![Main Picture](Project-CNES - CDE-TBS V1-EN pict 1.png)

 The features are as follows:
 * **Prototype of the first version of the TBS**:
-* Proposal for an evolving architecture in line with the vision of a future spatial C2
+* Proposal for an evolutionary architecture in accordance with the vision of a future spatial C2
-* Focus on the main screen of the TBS (synthetic vision), a page of GEO satellites, and a first batch of transversal functionalities (import, BD access, etc.) necessary or desirable for future versions
+* Focus on the main screen of the TBS (summary vision), a page of the Geo satellites, and a first batch of transverse (import, comic access, etc.) functionalities or desirable for future versions
 * Flexibility to integrate new and refined needs of the CDE (better visibility on developments and choices made)

 # Project implementation

 The project objectives are as follows:
-* Creation for CNES (main client) and for the Space Command (CDE) of an operational demonstrator of the TBS (Space Dashboard), which is the first SSA (Space Situational Awareness) brick of a future center of military space control (C2).
+* Realization for the CNES (main customer) and for the space command (CDE) of an operational demonstrator of the TBS (spatial dashboard), which is the first SSA brick (Space Situation Awareness) of a future center of Military space control (C2) control (C2).

 The processes for carrying out the project are:
 * Agile - Fixed price project